frederiksemmel/linicrypt_typst/main.typ

   we get the bound $1/(|FF|^d)$.

   TODO try to do the previous statement formally without taking too much space.
-  It's not neccessary to get the power $d$.
+  It's not necessary to get the power $d$.

-  Note that $Att$ is a Linicryp program because it is a concatenation of Linicrypt programs.
+  Note that $Att$ is a Linicrypt program because it is a concatenation of Linicrypt programs.
-  Indeed, we could write the attack as a Linicryp program with algebraic represtation $(CC BB, BB)$ for some $BB$.
+  Indeed, we could write the attack as a Linicrypt program with algebraic representation $(CC BB, BB)$ for some $BB$.
 ]

 What we will later prove is that the reverse of the corollary is also true.
 It implies that any good adversary for the $SolGame$ is in its essence a Linicrypt program.
-Because we will relate a specific instance of $SolGame$ to collision resistance, if a Linicrypt program is not CR, then there is a Linicryp program computing collisions.
+Because we will relate a specific instance of $SolGame$ to collision resistance, if a Linicrypt program is not CR, then there is a Linicrypt program computing collisions.
 This is an unexpected property of Linicrypt.

 // Remark for Zahra and Bruce: I find all of this until here quite complicated for what it is supposed to say.